Back to blog

 wp db export --tables=wp_posts backup-before-content-fix.sql

-The fix operations are precise — they only change the specific URLs that were flagged — but a backup ensures you can roll back completely if needed.
+Whichever route you take, the fix operations themselves are precise — they only change the specific URLs that were flagged — but a backup ensures you can roll back completely if needed.
 This is especially important on sites with thousands of posts where the fix might touch hundreds of records in a single operation.

 Step-by-Step Walkthrough